-Mr. Lynn is a highly respected securities advisory counsel who provides guidance to Fortune 100 corporations, small public companies, underwriters and other market participants on corporate finance matters and best practices for disclosures and compliance.
-In addition to being a leading authority on SEC issues, Mr. Lynn is particularly well known in the area of executive compensation disclosure, having co-authored, “The Executive Compensation Disclosure Treatise and Reporting Guide.”
-Mr. Lynn is a recognized expert on the Jumpstart Our Business Startups (JOBS) Act of 2012.
+Dave is co-chair of Morrison & Foerster’s Corporate Finance | Capital Markets practice.
+He served as Chief Counsel of the Division of Corporation Finance at the U.S. Securities and Exchange Commission.
+Dave is a highly respected securities advisory counsel who provides guidance to Fortune 100 corporations, small public companies, underwriters, and other market participants on corporate finance matters and best practices for disclosures and compliance.
+In addition to being a leading authority on U.S. SEC issues, he is particularly well known in the area of executive compensation disclosure, having co-authored, “The Executive Compensation Disclosure Treatise and Reporting Guide.”
+Dave is a recognized authority on the Jumpstart Our Business Startups (JOBS) Act of 2012.

 Chambers USA 2015 reports that he is “noted for his prominence in the securities regulation advisory space.”
 Another client commented, "He is not only creative but is also an excellent technical lawyer."

-©1996-2018 Morrison & Foerster LLP.
+©1996-2019 Morrison & Foerster LLP.
 All rights reserved.